simoncaron/zap2xml/README.md

 - OPT_ARGS - additional command line arguments for zap2xml
 - XMLTV_FILENAME - filename for your xmltv file (default: xmltv.xml)
 - SLEEPTIME - time in seconds to wait before next run (default: 43200)

+NOTE: Setting a negative SLEEPTIME will run zap2xml once and exit (stop) the container.